 - Presumed consent removes the opportunity for discussion with the family: Under the current opt-in system, organ procurement organizations have the opportunity to discuss donation with the family of any potential donor.
 In our area, authorization rates for organ donation are near 90%.
 An opt-out system would remove that opportunity for family discussion.

 - Opt-out or presumed consent would not make more organs available for transplant: Finally, data suggests moving to an opt-out system would not make more organs available for transplant in the U.S. Under our voluntary, opt-in system, more than 70% of Americans who meet the criteria to donate actually become organ donors after their death.
-This results in over 25 organ donors per million population, which is the second highest organ donation rate in the world.
-Major European countries with opt-out laws have donation rates that range from 11.4 to 20.6 organ donors per million, which is well below the U.S.
+This results in about 32 organ donors per million population, which is the fourth highest organ donation rate in the world, including countries with an opt-out system.